nkumarnirala1/CouponAPI/coupon/Readme.md

 1. A single customer can have only one cart.
 2. Each coupon has a unique ID.

+**Postman Collection:**
+  A Postman collection is attached to test all the required REST endpoints for this task.
+This collection includes example requests and responses for each endpoint, making it easy to verify the system's functionality.

 ## **Implemented Cases**

 ### 1. Cart-wise Discount